shahraj81/aida/tools/aida-evaluation/README.md

 # Revision History

 ## 10/05/2020:
-* Bugfix: Code crashed if it encountered partially specified date of an alinged event or relation.
+* Bugfix: Code crashed if it encountered partially specified date of an aligned event or relation.
 Validator modified to fill in day/month if day/month was unspecified (No change to the fact that date is considered not present if year is unspecified even if day or month were provided).

 ## 10/02/2020:
 * Bugfix: Code fixed to avoid crashing when it encountered unexpected document element ID.